Cream (colour)

 Cream is the colour of the cream produced by cattle grazing on natural pasture with plants rich in yellow carotenoid pigments, some of which are incorporated into the fresh milk (specifically, the butterfat).
-This gives a yellow tone to otherwise-white milk at higher fat concentrations (so the colour of dairy cream could be considered partway between the colours of natural cow’s milk and butter).
+This gives a yellow tone to otherwise-white milk at higher fat concentrations.
 Cream is the pastel colour of yellow, much as pink is to red.
 By mixing yellow and white, cream can be produced.

 The first recorded use of cream as a colour name in English was in 1590.